the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 # leanpub-end-insert
 ~~~~~~~

-Note how one can access an nested object's property by using multiple dot (or bracket) notations (e.g. `robin.kid.firstName`).
-Furthermore, notice how a method of an object can be called like any other function, it just needs to be accessed by the dot notation first.
+Note how one can access a nested object's property by using multiple dot (or bracket) notations (e.g. `robin.kid.firstName`).
+Furthermore, notice how a method of an object can be called like any other function, it just needs to be accessed by the dot notation first, the same way as it is used on a class instance.

-The last example violated the principle of DRY, because we had to define the value `1991` twice in our object.
+If you check the last example again, you can see that it violated the principle of DRY, because we had to define the value `1991` twice in our object.
+However, it would be better if the method `getAge` would just take the `yearBirth` from the object, which is less error prone, because the actual value is only defined at one place.
 Let's change this by using the `this` keyword, which we have used before in our JavaScript class, to get a reference to the instance (here: object) itself and therefore to its properties:

 {title="index.js",lang="javascript"}
 ~~~~~~~